Frequently Asked Questions

 Extending the range of Chalk Paint®

-Colours We have 33* colours in the Chalk Paint® range from soft and pale to bright and strong.
+We have 45 colours in the Chalk Paint® range from soft and pale to bright and strong.
 Annie Sloan's carefully selected range of colours is hugely flexible as you can mix colours together to extend the range and create endless possibilities.
 If you want to make a colour paler then add Old White or Pure.
 Old White will give the colour a softer vintage feel, and Pure will make the colour more modern.
 Find out roughly what ratio you need by experimenting - you could use you fingers to dab and mix colours, or a teaspoon to make small amounts.
 For larger amounts you could use a cup or even a tin as a measure.
 Start with a dollop of your chosen colour, slowly adding the Old White or Pure.
 A dollop of Provence and two dollops of Old White gives you a ratio of 1 to 2, making a lovely soft pale slightly aged turquoise like old faded French shutters.
 Use Pure and the colour is cleaner and fresher, giving a more vintage 1950's look!
-It's useful to keep a sample of the colours you make in your Annie Sloan Work Book, just incase you want to recreate them. *Depending on which country you live in the number of colours in the range differs.
-We make our paint in three countries - England, USA and South Africa.
+It's useful to keep a sample of the colours you make in your Annie Sloan Work Book, just incase you want to recreate them.

 What to do if stains bleed through the paint

 If you're working with new, untreated wood, you'll need to apply clear shellac to wood knots and open grains.
 This will block tannins that can bleed through the paint.
 If you see a yellow or pink stain coming through the paint on older furniture typically from the 1930s and 1940s apply clear shellac.
 One or two coats of shellac applied with a cloth pad will stop this happening.
 It dries in minutes, and then you can get on with your painting!